 USDA Up-Front Fee

 The USDA program will also charge an up-front fee for all new loans.
-Currently, the charge will be 1% for all new purchase loans at least until the end of 2018.
+Currently, the charge will be 1% for all new purchase loans.
 A refinance loan will also incur the 1% up-front fee.
 USDA allows homeowners to add this fee to the total loan amount rather than forcing them to pay it out of pocket at closing.

 Summing Up USDA Fees